breqwatr/voidith/docs/grafana-prometheus-setup.md

  --password <admin-password>
 ```

-# Maual creation of dashboards and alerts
+# Manual Creation of Graphs and Alerts

 ## Create Dashboard
 * Hover over `Dashboards` symbol (2nd symbol) on the left hand side and click on `Manage`.